bcit-ci/CodeIgniter/user_guide_src/source/libraries/encryption.rst

 =======================

-For usability, performance, but also historical reasons tied to our old :doc:`Encrypt Class <encrypt>`, the Encryption library is designed to use repeatedly the same driver, encryption cipher, mode and key.
+For usability, performance, but also historical reasons tied to our old :doc:`Encrypt Class </libraries/encrypt>`, the Encryption library is designed to use repeatedly the same driver, encryption cipher, mode and key.

 As noted in the "Default behavior" section above, this means using an